AX architecture

 AX (Architecture eXtended) was a Japanese computing initiative starting in around 1986 to allow PCs to handle double-byte (DBCS) Japanese text via special hardware chips, whilst allowing compatibility with software written for foreign IBM PCs.

+History

 The idea was conceived by Kazuhiko Nishi before he resigned his position as vice president of Microsoft.
 Microsoft Japan took over the project, and in July 1987 the Preparatory Committee of the AX Consortium started developing its specification.

 The AX Consortium officially started in October 1987, including ASCII Corporation, Sony, Hitachi, Sharp, Oki, Casio, Canon, Kyocera, Sanyo, Mitsubishi Electric, etc., but notably excluding Toshiba and Fujitsu (who were hence the 'opposition').

 At that time, NEC PC-9801 was the dominant PC architecture in the Japanese PC market because IBM PC/AT and its clone PCs could not display Japanese text.
 However, NEC did not tolerate PC-9801 compatible machines and was fighting court battles with Epson which was the only PC-9801 compatible machine vendor.
 Therefore, other vendors desperately needed a standard specification for Japanese capable PCs.

+Eventually two standards were developed: JEGA and AX-VGA.